trentyou/trentyou.github.io/_posts/2017-6-5-Day One at Amazon.md

 Last summer in 2016 I began an internship at Amazon Vancouver.
 I never got around to blogging my experiences like I planned to, which was a shame because I had an incredible time and met some of the best people I've ever had the chance to meet.

-Well, I'm doing it now, here in Summer 2017 because I'm back here again!
-Hopefully these experiences will help other people who are curious about an internship at Amazon.
+Well, I'm doing it now, here in Summer 2017 because I'm back here again at Amazon.
+I'm spending time blogging this mostly because I feel guilty about not doing it before, so here we go!